quadsurf/node-fs-todo-cli-example/readme.md

 3. Mark existing tasks as complete
 4. Unmark a task as complete

+A solution can be found on the branch `basic-example`.

-On the master branch, there is a more complex example where we can maintain several todo lists.
+The `master` branch, has a more complex example where we can maintain several todo lists.

 ## Exercise Objectives, Simple Version